2020 Ypres Rally

-The 2020 Rally Belgium (also known as Renties Ypres Rally Belgium 2020) was a motor racing event for rally cars that was scheduled to hold between 20 to 22 November 2020, but was cancelled due to the COVID-19 pandemic.
+The 2020 Rally Belgium (also known as Renties Ypres Rally Belgium 2020) was a motor racing event for rally cars that was scheduled to hold between 20 and 22 November 2020, but was cancelled due to the COVID-19 pandemic.
 It was set to mark the fifty-sixth running of Ypres Rally and was planned to be the seventh round of the 2020 World Rally Championship, World Rally Championship-2 and World Rally Championship-3.
 It was also going to be the final round of the Junior World Rally Championship.
 The 2020 event was set to be based in Ypres in West Flanders and was scheduled to be contested over twenty-three special stages.
 The rally was planned to cover a total competitive distance of 265.69 km.

 Background

 Schedule changes and event inclusion

 Following the cancellation of 2020 Rally Japan, the Ypres Rally of Belgium replaced Rally Japan to hold the seventh round of the championship.
 This would mark the Ypres Rally run as a WRC event for the first time.
 The country was set to become the thirty-fourth nation to stage a championship round in the WRC.
 Unfortunately, the rally was eventually announced to be called off due to the COVID-19 pandemic.